 - 1985 Zonal Avenue, Los Angeles, CA 90089-9121

 DPharm, University of Athens

 In October 2016, Vassilios Papadopoulos was appointed as the Dean of the School of Pharmacy at the University of Southern California.
 He also holds the John Stauffer Dean’s Chair in Pharmaceutical Sciences and he is a professor of Pharmacology & Pharmaceutical Sciences at USC.
-A graduate of the School of Pharmacy of the University of Athens in Greece, Dr. Papadopoulos holds a PhD in health and life science from the Université Pierre et Marie Curie in Paris, and he worked as a post-doctoral researcher in France and Australia.
-In 1988, he joined the faculty of Georgetown University School of Medicine in Washington D.C. where he rose through the ranks to become professor and chair of the Department of Biochemistry and Molecular Biology.
+A graduate of the School of Pharmacy of the University of Athens, Greece, Dr. Papadopoulos completed his PhD in Health and Life Science at the Université Pierre et Marie Curie in Paris, France.
+He continued as a post-doctoral researcher in France and Australia.
+In 1988, he joined the faculty of Georgetown University’s School of Medicine in Washington D.C. where he rose through the ranks to become professor and chair of the Department of Biochemistry and Molecular Biology.
 In 2004, Dr. Papadopoulos was appointed associate vice president for research and then director of the Biomedical Graduate Research Organization at Georgetown University Medical Centre.
 Dr. Papadopoulos served from 2007-2016 as the executive director and chief scientific officer of the Research Institute of the McGill University Health Centre (RI-MUHC), one of Canada’s largest research centres.
-At the RI-MUHC he was a professor in the Faculty of Medicine at McGill, and held a Canada Research Chair in Biochemical Pharmacology and the Phil Gold Chair in Medicine at McGill and the MUHC.
+At the RI-MUHC he was a professor in the Faculty of Medicine at McGill University and held a Canada Research Chair in Biochemical Pharmacology and the Phil Gold Chair in Medicine at McGill and the MUHC.